-This is the heart of EMDR therapy for sexual trauma.
+This is the heart of Hypnotherapy for sexual trauma.
 This is where you will be asked to recall your traumatic memory while your therapist engages you in bilateral brain stimulation.
 This is the process that helps to reduce the power your traumatic memories hold over you and your emotions.

 Phase 5: Installation

 During this phase, your therapist will continue to engage you in bilateral brain stimulation whether it be through a pendulum tool or having you tap alternating hands on the table.
 This is where your Hypnotherapy professional will help guide you through replacing those negative images and emotions with positive ones.